Chia-Network/chia-dev-guides/guides/crash-course/chialisp.md

 ```

 :::info
 What in the world is `(+ 2 5)` that `run` returned?
-This is an example of compiled Chialisp (bytecode) that is then executed by the Chialisp Virtual Machine (CLVM).
-It is not very human-readable, but don't worry about that as you are not required to understand CLVM bytecode.
+This is an example of Chialisp bytecode that is later executed by the Chialisp Virtual Machine (CLVM).
+It is not very human-readable, but don't worry about that, as you are not required to understand CLVM bytecode in order to use it.

-Our first command, `run`, will take Chialisp code and compile it.
-Next, `brun` will take chialisp bytecode and execute it.
+Our first command, `run`, will take Chialisp code and compile it to bytecode.
+Next, `brun` will take that bytecode and execute it.
 :::

 We will then run this puzzle with the `brun` command, followed by a solution of your choice: